ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 responds with a `CollectionJobResp` (defined below), or the job fails, from which point the Leader MUST abort with the error that caused the failure.

+If the job fails with `invalidBatchSize`, then the Collector MAY retry it later, once it believes enough new reports have been uploaded and aggregated to allow the collection job to succeed.

 The Leader MAY also wait to respond to the Collector's PUT until the collection job is ready, in which case it responds with the `CollectionJobResp`, or the job fails, in which case the Leader MUST abort with the error that caused the